7gxycn08/PyAutoActions/README.md

 ## Latest Changes

-- Dynamic HDR toggling for added/removed games without restarting.
-- Implementation of a ctypes method to check the global HDR state.
-- Enhanced method for enabling/disabling HDR dynamically.
+- PyAutoActions now will run without requiring admin privileges.
+- Replaced task schedular with startup folder ".lnk" for starting at boot.
+- Game launcher will detect if a game requires admin and trigger uac automatically.
+- Bug fixes.

 ## Contributing